ThePeacook/Blender-Portfolio/Learning Blender/README.md

   The garbage bag was the only object I used to copy the reference from inside the game.
 Each bag looks different because I used the randomizer for proportional editing and moved/scaled them around a bit.
 You can't see it in the render, but I still had fun making the bags look different

   I purposely didn't smooth out anything, because I wasn't going for a plastic/realistic look, I wanted to show the low polygons as it's the artstyle I'm going for.
-I did add too much detail to some parts, but that was mainly me testing out the tools, so I wasn't FULLY focused on the artstyle
+I did add too much detail to some parts, but that was mainly me testing out the tools, so I wasn't FULLY focused on the art style

 [Download](https://github.com/ThePeacook/Blender-Portfolio/raw/refs/heads/main/Learning%20Blender/Files/Second%20Build.blend)
 <details>